kitearuba/libft_project/README.md

 - `ft_putendl_fd`
 - `ft_putnbr_fd`

-## Bonus Part
+These functions will help you manipulate strings, convert integers, and print data to file descriptors.

+---

+## 🎯 **Bonus Part**

-If you have completed the mandatory part, you can further enhance your library by implementing the following list manipulation functions:
+After completing the mandatory part, you can extend your library by implementing linked list functions.
+These functions will allow you to manage dynamic lists with ease.

+### 🌟 **Bonus Functions**

 - `ft_lstnew`
 - `ft_lstadd_front`